-However, for regulatory purposes, the recognition and valuation of deferred tax assets or liabilities is carried out by reference to the regulatory balance sheet rather than the IFRS balance sheet.
+For regulatory purposes, the recognition and valuation of deferred tax assets and liabilities is carried out by reference to the regulatory balance sheet rather than the IFRS balance sheet.
 The resulting amount of deferred tax therefore differs as a result of changes in recognition and valuation of other balance sheet items.

-The Company has made a s953(d) election under the US Tax Code whereby it is treated as a US company for US tax purposes and subject to Federal Income Tax at 21%.
+TRL has made a s953(d) election under the US Tax Code whereby it is treated as a US company for US tax purposes and subject to Federal Income Tax at 21%.
 The deferred tax asset per the financial statements consists of tax on UK and US temporary differences and unused US foreign tax credits.
 There are no unused tax losses to report.
-Temporary differences are recognised with respect to appropriate substantively enacted tax rates in the US (21%) and UK (19%).
+Temporary differences are recognised with respect to appropriate substantively enacted tax rates in the US (21%) and UK (a blend of 19% and 25%).

-In the Spring Budget 2021, the Government announced that from 1 April 2023 the UK corporation tax rate would rise to 25%.
-As the rate change proposal has not been substantively enacted at the balance sheet date, its effects are not included in this SFCR or the financial statements.
-However, it is likely that the overall effect of the change, had it been substantively enacted by the balance sheet date, would be an additional deferred tax charge of \$1,438k on an IFRS basis.
+In the Spring Budget 2021, the Government announced that from 1 April 2023 the UK corporation tax rate would increase from 19% to 25%.
+This new law was enacted on 10 June 2021.
+As the change was enacted at the balance sheet date, its effects are included in this SFCR and the financial statements.

 The adjustments in the table below reflect the differences between the financial statements and the regulatory balance sheet.
-The adjustments represent the excess of assets over liabilities between the two valuation methods and have been calculated to unwind at an expected tax rate of 19%.
+The adjustments represent the excess of assets over liabilities between the two valuation methods and have been calculated to unwind at an expected rate of 21% (for the U.S. component) and a blended tax rate of 19 to 25% (UK component).